mrballistic/voice-chat-demo/memory-bank/activeContext.md

   - Only user messages with a `timestamp` property are rendered.
 - Intake extraction now merges new fields with previous ones, so earlier info is preserved even if OpenAI omits them in later responses.
 - All user messages are concatenated and sent as the full transcript for intake extraction, ensuring cumulative context.
+- **Google Calendar integration via OAuth 2.0**: Backend now uses refresh tokens to maintain access, and the frontend displays a clear banner and sign-in button if authentication is required.
+No more hourly re-auth prompts for users.
 - API route for intake extraction is serverless and will not work on static-only hosts (e.g., GitHub Pages).
 - UI and chat bubble logic updated for clarity and stability.
 - Removed all CSS/JS hacks for hiding the Next.js feedback bubble (bottom left).
 Now handled via next.config.ts (`devIndicators: false`).